martinyis/martinyis/README.md

 # 💫 About Me:
 Hi there!
 My name is Martin and I am a Computer Science student at the University of New Hampshire.
 Over the past 9 months, I have been focused on Front End Development and have mastered HTML, CSS, and JS.
-I have built several projects using these technologies, and am now expanding my skills by studying Python and IT technologies.
-Currently, I am learning React.js and other frameworks to enhance my abilities and prepare for job opportunities.
+I have built several projects using these technologies.
+Currently, I am learning React.js and other technoligies to enhance my abilities and prepare for job opportunities.
 I am excited to continue growing and learning in the field of computer science.

 ## 🌐 Socials: